 The Exciting Programs Adventures and New Dimensions (EXPAND) program helps people with disabilities improve and gain new recreation and leisure skills that enhance participants' overall well-being and quality of life.
 Journeys through EXPAND provides fitness, adventure, and leisure opportunities for adults who have suffered a Mild Traumatic Brain Injury (MTBI) and other similar neurological conditions.
 These services promote personal challenge, increase self-esteem, and growth in a supportive and safe environment.
 Journeys allow participants to enjoy success and rebuild confidence with others who share their MTBI experience.

-The Pottery Lab provides a class in partnership for the Journeys through EXPAND program every week.
+The Pottery Lab provides a class in partnership with the Journeys through EXPAND program every week.
 Four Lab staff members work with twelve Journeys members to engage each student at their ability level.
 The adults are all at different stages of recovery - some students are able to throw at the wheel, while others are in the process of improving their fine motor skills.
 The 2.5 hour classes include both a hand-building and wheel-throwing lesson.
 The class is not just about art, as it has become a space for building community and support.
 Many of the students are grappling with their injuries and abilities, and it is a place for them to come together and discuss their challenges and growth.
 Participants report improvements in their recovery as a result of their participation.

 Attention Homes provides youth and young adults (ages 12 - 24) shelter, community-based living, and everything they need to live stable lives.

 Studio Art Boulder partners with Attention Homes to provide ceramics classes for their Runaway and Homeless Youth (RHY) program.
 The RHY program provides street outreach, day drop-in and overnight emergency shelter services to homeless youth.
 The Studio Arts Boulder classes are taught at Attention Homes’ RHY facility (The Source).
 Instruction focuses on hand-building.